googleforgames/agones/site/content/en/docs/Reference/fleet.md

 - `priorities`: (Alpha, requires `CountsAndLists` feature flag): Defines which gameservers in the Fleet are most important to keep around - impacts scale down logic.
   - `type`: Sort by a "Counter" or a "List".
   - `key`: The name of the Counter or List.
 If not found on the GameServer, has no impact.
   - `order`: Order: Sort by “Ascending” or “Descending”.
 “Descending” a bigger Capacity is preferred.
 “Ascending” would be smaller Capacity is preferred.
-Note that the default Counters capacity is 1000 and setting Counters capacity to max(int64) may lead to issues and is not recommended.
 - `template` a full `GameServer` configuration template.
    See the [GameServer]({{< relref "gameserver.md" >}}) reference for all available fields.